 - Meaningful Name: Namida.
 Given the parental situation he's been having before meeting Takeru, it's no wonder.

-- Mighty Glacier: Godmars itself: even volcanic magma is shrugged off.
+- Nigh-Invulnerability: Godmars has this: even volcanic magma is shrugged off.

 - Physical God: Emperor Zuul.
 The only person to top him would soon come in Super Robot Wars Z.